chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 ``<file>``
 ----------

 This flag allows to insert any deserialized object from a URL.
 Unlike :ref:`config-flag-include`, this flag will only replace the value by a deep copy of the loaded object, instead of merging it into the current dictionary.
 See :ref:`config-url-io` for details.
+If the object is large and only used once, ``<file-cache=off>`` can be used to temporarily disable the cache and avoid the deep copy.

 .. admonition:: flag
   :class: guide-config-flag